Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 }
 ```

 Looks very empty right?
 Well as your contracts grow this will be a lot of the logic.
-This function effectively becomes a switch case (in Rust more specifically a match case) redirecting appropriate messages to appropriate function calls.
+This function effectively becomes a switch case (in Rust more specifically a matching case) redirecting appropriate messages to appropriate function calls.

 So let's start implementing this redirection!
-To start with we want to `match` the `msg` variable for all it's different types.
+To start with we want to `match` the `msg` variable for all its different types.
 Luckily Rust supports enum pattern matching.

 ```rust
 #[cfg_attr(not(feature = "library"), entry_point)]